dat-ecosystem/blog/posts/2023-05-15-meet-cabal.md

 By harnessing the power of append-only log and DHT technologies, Cabal brings you a peer-to-peer group chat experience that's truly out of this world.
 No longer bound by the limitations of traditional servers, Cabal allows you to connect with fellow explorers, collaborators, and like-minded enthusiasts, even in the face of cosmic internet disruptions.
 Prepare to be amazed, for Cabal's resilience shines through, even during the darkest hours of an internet outage.

 <br><br>
 But wait, there's more!
 Cabal's intriguing design doesn't stop at revolutionizing group communication.
 In the depths of its core lies a unique subjective moderation system, shaping Cabal into a private chat group like no other.

 Explore Cabal with Alexander Cobleigh and uncover a universe where diverse perspectives flourish and communities bloom!
   </div>
 </div>

 <style>
 .image-right {
   float:right;
 }
 .image-left {
   float:left;
 }
 .image {
   width:30%;
   margin-right:10px;
 }
 .image img {
     display:block;
     width:100%;
 }

+.post-full-image {
+  background-size: 75%;
+  background-repeat: no-repeat;
+}

+@media only screen and (min-width: 1024px) {
+  .post-full-image {
+    background-size: 50%;
+  }
+}
 </style>